////

 To understand the importance of the FIC Union, one must look to the unions that precede and parallel it.

 Faculty unions are not a new phenomenon.
 In the United States, they date back to 1857 in Philadelphia when ten separate groups joined to form The National Education Association (NEA) with the initial purpose of, “elevat[ing] the character and advanc[ing] the interest of the profession of teaching, and to promote the popular cause of education in the United States.”
 Today, the NEA is the largest educational union in the U.S. boasting a network of 3 million members all involved in or dedicated to public education.
-Particularly active is the Chicago Teachers’ Union or CTU, which provides accessible information on contract rights, encourages political action for public education’s benefit and works to reach agreements with various governmental agencies.
+Particularly active is the Chicago Teachers’ Union or CTU, which provides accessible information on contract rights, encourages political action for public education’s benefit and works to reach agreements with various government agencies.
 In addition, teacher unionization took over national headlines earlier this year when tens of thousands of California educators went on strike, arguing that their income could not keep up with the cost of living in the state.
 In American life, unions see themselves as critical to protecting and advocating for the fair compensation of individuals who show up and pour everything into their respective fields.
 They thrive off a democratic sense of solidarity and, as the word ‘union’ implies, unity.

 Thus, unions succeed through supporting not only themselves but also one another.
 The FIC Union historically exhibits this ethos.
 For instance, the Brooklyn Friends School, an independent educational institution, attempted to dissolve its union in September of 2020.
 In response, the FIC expressed in a letter of support, “We also know, from our own experiences, that unions at independent schools lift up the entire school community.
 Time after time, [the FIC Union] has played a critical role in improving conditions at our school that benefit not just us, but our students and their families.”